General Guide by The All Tomato

 - Heal: return missing health.
 Healing a full-health target has no effect.

 - Shield: give temporary health.
 Shields are shown in health bars as grey.
 Magic damage shields, which only block magic damage, are purple.
+Physical damage shields, which only block physical damage, are orange.

 - Crowd control (CC): disables or impedes enemies.